 2010 — Dan Estabrook, Bryan Whitney, and Edward Fausty

-Photoville — 2012 and 2013 - New York City’s free premier photo destination produced by United Photo Industries is a modular venue built of/from re-purposed shipping containers.
+Photoville — 2012, 2013, 2014 - New York City’s free premier photo destination produced by United Photo Industries is a modular venue built of/from re-purposed shipping containers.
 Combining photo exhibitions, outdoor photo installations, talks, workshops, and night-time multimedia projections,

 Holga 30th Anniversary Exhibition 2012 — Penumbra Foundation hosted two exceptional photography exhibitions “Timeless” and “Transcend” celebrating Holga Cameras’ 30th anniversary curated and presented by Holga.